 As everything in the world is originated by someone in a certain place, Boer Goat is originated by Dutch farmers of South Africa in 1900s.
 Agriculture sector in the world always surpasses the timeline of industrialization.
 Since industrialization came much later than agriculture.
 People used to invest their lives in farming as their livelihood and more so as a means for survival.
-Boer Goat farming takes us back to that time.
+Boer Goat price and farming takes us back to that time.

 Boer goat became the most unique breed of livestock with its quality and rapid growth rate.
 The history of Boer goat goes back to 1993 when it all started in United States of America; Boers were first imported there.
 Through the passage of time, Boers became an integral part of United States’ landscape.
 People started having interest in Boers and in turn started Boer breeding to enrich their agriculture.